Sedowan/power-aware-miner-homeassistant/README.md

 > The system ensures that mining only occurs when conditions allow, such as sufficient battery charge, available photovoltaic (PV) power, and low competing load priority.

-> The Example is based on 6 available GPUs.
+> The example is based on 6 available GPUs.
 However, the logic is repetitive.

 ---